Deformation Quantization via Categorical Factorization Homology: Enriched skein theory

 Using the Reshetikhin-Turaev functor, we can define the enriched skein category.
 Here, a suitable coequalizer will replace the usual quotient by skein relations. \begin{definition}[Enriched skein category] The \emph{enriched skein category of \(\Sigma\)}, $\mathbf{Sk}_\Ca(\Sigma)$, is the \(\Va\)-category with the same objects as $\mathbf{Ribbon}_\Ca(\Sigma)$.
 To define morphisms $m\to n$, consider the set of all triples $(\Gamma, cb, p)$ where $\Gamma\colon m\to n$ is a \(\Ca\)-colored ribbon q-graph, $cb \colon [0, 1]^3\hookrightarrow \Sigma\times[0, 1]$ an orientation-preserving embedding of the cube such that $\Gamma$ intersects the cube transversely and only at the bottom and the top front edges, and $p$ is parenthesizations of these intersection points on the bottom and top.
 From this we form a diagram in \(\Va\) with two sets of objects: $\{s_\Gamma = \Ca((\Gamma))\}$ for all ribbon graphs $\Gamma\colon m\to n$ and $\{r_{(\Gamma, cb, p)} = \Ca((\Gamma))\}$ for all triples as above.
 The arrows in this diagram are given as follows: for each triple $(\Gamma, cb, p)$, there is an arrow $r_\Gamma\xrightarrow{\text{id}} s_\Gamma$, and an arrow $r_\Gamma\xrightarrow{T_{\Gamma\cap cb}} s_{\Gamma_{cb, p}}$, where $\Gamma_{cb, p}$ is the ribbon graph obtained by replacing the cube in $\Gamma$ by the single parenthesized coupon given by the cube.
 The arrow is given by the component of the Reshetikhin-Turaev functor $T_{\Gamma\cap cb}$ on the interior of the cube tensored with the identity on the exterior of the cube:

-Then, $\mathbf{Sk}_\Ca(\Sigma)(m, n)\in \Va$ is defined as the colimit over the diagram \eqref{eq:SkCoequalizer}. \end{definition} \begin{remark} We do not consider isotopy classes of $\Gamma$ above.
-However, isotopy invariance follows from the fact that the Reshetikhin-Turaev functor is isotopy invariant and that each isotopy can be seen as a composition of isotopies inside boxes \cite[Corollary 1.3]{EK}.
-For $\Va = \operatorname{Set}, R\text{-}\lmod$, we get back the definition of the skein category (with parenthesizations).
+Then, $\mathbf{Sk}_\Ca(\Sigma)(m, n)\in \Va$ is defined as the colimit over the diagram \eqref{eq:SkCoequalizer}. \end{definition} \begin{remark} We do not impose invariance under isotopies of $\Gamma$ as an additional relation above because isotopy invariance already follows from the fact that the Reshetikhin-Turaev functor is isotopy invariant and that each isotopy can be seen as a composition of isotopies inside boxes \cite[Corollary 1.3]{EK}.
+For $\Va = \operatorname{Set}, R\lmod$, we get back the definition of the skein category (with parenthesizations).
 That is, the colimit \eqref{eq:SkCoequalizer} quotients by the usual skein relations of \cite[Definition 1.9.]{Cooke19}.
 Note that, using the skein relations, we can change the parenthesizations arbitrarily:

 Thus, if $\Ca$ is strict, the functor from the parenthesized skein category to the non-parenthesized skein category which forgets the parenthesizations of coupons is an isomorphism of categories. \end{remark}